Terrence Clarke

 Terrence Adrian Clarke (September 6, 2001 – April 22, 2021) was an American college basketball player for the Kentucky Wildcats of the Southeastern Conference (SEC).
 Clarke was a standout Amateur Athletic Union (AAU) basketball player for Todd Quarles at Expressions Elite in Braintree, Massachusetts.
 He began his high school career at Rivers School before transferring to Brewster Academy, where his team won the 2019 National Prep Championships.
 Named a McDonald's All-American, Clarke was a consensus five-star recruit and one of the best shooting guards in the 2020 class.
-He played one season in college for Kentucky before declaring for the National Basketball Association (NBA) draft.
+He played one season in college for Kentucky before declaring for the 2021 NBA draft.

-Clarke died in a car crash at the age of 19 in Los Angeles, California, on April 22, 2021, three months before the draft.
-In the 2021 NBA draft, he was named an honorary selection by the league.
+Clarke died of a car crash in Los Angeles, California, on April 22, 2021, three months before the draft.
+In the 2021 NBA draft, he was drafted posthumously in the first round by the league during a ceremony that was held between the 14th and 15th pick selections.

-Early life and high school career
+Early life

 Terrence Clarke was born on September 6, 2001, at Beth Israel Deaconess Medical Center in Boston, Massachusetts, to Osmine Clarke and Adrian Briggs.
 He originally attended Rivers School in Weston, Massachusetts, before he transferred to Brewster Academy after his freshman season.
 At Rivers, he was named to the all-New England Preparatory School Athletic Council class B team.
 At Brewster, he won the 2019 National Prep Championships.
-As a senior, Clarke averaged 18.3 points per game with 5.8 rebounds per game and three assists per game as Brewster finished with a 34–3 record before COVID-19 pandemic ended the National Prep finals.
-Clarke was selected for the McDonald's All-American Game, an all-star boys' basketball game which comprises many of the top-ranked American and Canadian high school basketball graduates played the same day as a counterpart girls' game, and was selected as a Sports Illustrated third-team All American, a team composed of the third-best boys high school senior players in the United States.
+As a senior, Clarke averaged 18.3 points per game with 5.8 rebounds per game and 3 assists per game as Brewster finished with a 34–3 record before the COVID-19 pandemic ended the National Prep finals.
+Clarke was selected for the McDonald's All-American Game, an all-star boys' basketball game which comprises many of the top-ranked American and Canadian high school basketball graduates played the same day as a counterpart girls' game, and was selected as a Sports Illustrated third-team All American, a team composed of the third-best boys' high school senior players in the United States.

-Recruiting

 Rivals, ESPN, and 247Sports all evaluated Clarke as a five-star recruit, with Rivals and 247Sports ranking him as the eighth-best player, and ESPN as the tenth-best player in the 2020 class.
 On September 14, 2019, Clarke announced his commitment to Kentucky over offers from Boston College, Duke, Memphis, Texas Tech, and UCLA.
 He also announced that he was reclassifying to the class of 2020.
-Clarke was ranked as the number two player in the 2021 class before reclassifying according to ESPN.
+Clarke was ranked as the number-two player in the 2021 class before reclassifying according to ESPN.